 6. Corporate Governance Report.

 Your Company has been complying with all the requirements of the code of CorporateGovernance as specified by SEBI.
-A separate report on Corporate Governance is furnishedas a part of the Directors' Report and the certificate from the Company Secretary in wholetime practice regarding compliance of condition of Corporate Governance is annexed to thesaid Report.
+A separate report on Corporate Governance is furnishedas a part of the Directors' Report.

 7. Extract of the Annual Return.

 The Extract of the Annual Return as on the financial year ended on 31stMarch 2019 in Form MGT-9 pursuant to section 92(3) of the Companies Act 2013(hereinafter referred to as the "Act") and Rule 12(1) of the Companies(Management and Administration)Rules 2014 is appended to the Directors' Report in Annexure-I.

 Further the Annual Return in Form MGT-7 for the financial year ended 31.03.2019 willbe uploaded on the website of the Company via the link: http://www.nprfinance.com/showreport.aspx?prmRsCtg=AR&prmCtgType=S after the same is filed with the Registrar ofCompanies.